usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > This thesis describes the core data-structures and optimizations required for Rascal's implementation
    > of relational calculus: relations, sets and maps.
 The trie map is the core vehicle, and the contributions
    > found their way outside of the Rascal community as well.
 * 🎓 Bas Basten, Ambiguity Detection for Programming Language Grammars.
-(2011) Universiteit van Amsterdam
+(2011) Universiteit van Amsterdam.
    > In this thesis ambiguity of context-free grammars is a problem, which must be detected, diagnosed and cured.
    > Static ambiguity detection in this thesis takes the approach of trying to prove unambiguity and reporting
    > failures with causes if such a proof can not be found.
 There is also a chapter on the diagnostics and curing
    > of ambiguities once found.
+* Bas Basten and Jurgen Vinju.
+Parse forest diagnostics with Dr. Ambiguity.
+(2011) ACM International Conference on Software Language Engineering (SLE).
+   > This paper explains how differential analysis can isolate the cause of ambiguities; in particular we focus on the kind
+   > of ambiguities that can be solved with declarative disambiguation constructs.
+The algorithm uses the essence of the disambiguation
+   > constructs semantics (which characterize a difference between two comparable trees), as the vehicle for detecting the causes
+   > of ambiguity.
+That they can be solved then, falls out trivially.

 ### 2000's